We Analyzed 1,000+ Internship & Co-op Interviews: Here's What Companies Actually Ask

 Based on what 1,000+ real interview experiences tell us:

 1. Learn SQL.
-It's the #1 mentioned technical skill across all industries — banks, tech, and consulting alike.
-If you learn one technical skill before your internship interviews, make it SQL.
+It's the #1 mentioned technical skill across all industries, and it shows up in interviews 2x as often as Python.
+If you learn one thing before your next interview, make it SQL.

 2. Prepare for both behavioral and technical.
 They're almost exactly 50/50 in the data, and over half of interviews have multiple rounds that mix both.
 Don't just prep for one.

 3. Use the STAR method, but keep it natural.
 Behavioral questions show up in half of all interviews.
-Have 5–6 stories ready that cover leadership, conflict, teamwork, and failure — but deliver them like stories, not scripts.
+Have 5 to 6 stories ready that cover leadership, conflict, teamwork, and failure, but deliver them like stories, not scripts.

 4. Know what your specific industry asks.
 Banks ask "why banking?" and test soft skills.
 Tech companies ask LeetCode and system design.
 Consulting firms give case studies and Excel tests.
 Prep accordingly.